 The fall All-School Gathering is one of two opportunities during the academic year for the entire school community to come together.
-This event marks the beginning of the year with the lighting of a lantern that remains lit in the Office of the Headmaster until the final senior completes his or her requirements for graduation.
+This event marks the beginning of the year with the lighting of a lantern that remains lit in the Office of the Head of School until the final senior completes their requirements for graduation.

 Poetry Out Loud